“Accelerated programs available. Finish your degree in as little as 18 months!”

 Keep Your Eye on the Prize: Graduation

 The path to graduation isn’t a race, and how quickly you get to the finish line isn’t as important as the fact that you finish.
 Regardless, the diploma will be there waiting for you.
 Hindsight being 20/20, I should have started with one class at a time.
 That’s what I eventually did, but it helped to learn that I had to adjust my semesters to fit the rest of my schedule.
 Dropping a class is sometimes necessary, but the peace of mind you need to study will be worth it.
 Editor's Note: If you have questions about online learning plans, check out Get Educated's distance learning forums.
-And if you have tips for other online students and want to suggest a story or blog for us, contact Jess Wisloski.

 About the Author: In addition to pursuing and writing about higher education, David Handlos works as a Lead Software Performance Engineer at Fiserv.
 He has also worked for Kansas State University as the webmaster, managing both the College of Engineering and Engineering Extension web sites.
 Handlos holds a Bachelors of Science in Computer Engineering from Kansas State University and a Masters in Information Systems which he earned online from Dakota State University.